DarkRelicz/wsfuzz/README.md

 wsfuzz performs checks on the response received from the server to determine the success or failure of an attack.
 The following criteria are evaluated:

+- If the payload is found in the response, it's considered a success.
+-- test
+- If any predefined keywords are found in the response, it's considered a success.
 - If the response is empty or contains only whitespace, it's considered a failure.
-- If the payload is found in the response, it's considered a success.
 - If any error-related keywords are found in the response, it's considered a failure.
-- If any predefined keywords are found in the response, it's considered a success.

 ## Exiting